MQ Investors Have Opportunity to Lead Marqeta, Inc. Securities Fraud Lawsuit Filed by The Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

 NEW YORK, Dec.
-17, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Marqeta, Inc. (NASDAQ: MQ) between August 7, 2024 and November 4, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than February 7, 2025 in the securities class action first filed by the Firm.
+20, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Marqeta, Inc. (NASDAQ: MQ) between May 7, 2024 and November 4, 2024, both dates inclusive (the "Class Period"), of the important February 7, 2025 lead plaintiff deadline in the securities class action first filed by the Firm.

 So what: If you purchased Marqeta securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.